-- Board Approved an educational event (professional meetings, field days, workshops, seminars, college/university courses, live - online programs like webinars, etc.) or materials (written articles, videos, CD-ROM, computer based, online programs that are not live) that have been reviewed by a CCA Board and approved for CCA CEUs.
+- 1. Board Approved an educational event that a CCA attends in person or via the Internet (professional meetings, field days, workshops, seminars, college/university courses, live - online programs like webinars, etc.) or selfpaced learning (written articles, videos, computer based, online programs that are not live) that have been reviewed by a CCA Board and approved for CCA CEUs.
 The event or materials will be assigned a CCA CEU tracking number by the appropriate office. - a.
-Meetings or live events must have a way to track attendance and report the attendance to the ICCA office in Madison, WI. - b.
-Self Study materials or programs that are not live/real time but can be completed at the student's leisure must contain a quiz.
-See the instructions contained in the CCA Program Policy and Procedures Manual for more details.
-There is a maximum of 20 self study CEUs per two-year cycle a CCA may earn as self study. - Self Reported same types of educational events as described under Board Approved excluding self study but the event vendor did not submit it to a local CCA Board for review.
+Meetings or live events must have a way to track attendance and report the attendance to the ICCA office in Madison, WI. - Self Study materials or programs that are not live/real time but can be completed at the CCA's leisure must contain a quiz.
+See the instructions contained in the ICCA Program's Policy and Procedures Manual for more details. - Self Reported same types of educational events as described under Board Approved excluding self-study, but the event vendor did not submit it to a local CCA Board for review.
 A CCA may "self report" the event as CEUs by using the CEU self reporting form found on the web site.
-The local CCA Board will randomly audit self reported CEUs to ensure quality. - 3.
-Self Directed (study) are not accepted by the CCA Program at this time.
+The local CCA Board will randomly audit self reported CEUs to ensure quality.

+3. Self Directed (study) - are not accepted by the CCA Program at this time.
 Self developed, no instructor or developer involved in the event or materials, the CCA does all of it on their own with no tracking mechanism or quiz.